zihanKuang/exoscale-academy/content/learning-paths/98e16360-a366-4b78-8e0a-031da07fdacb/end-to-end-kubernetes/sks-starter/kubernetes/quiz.md

         - id: "d"
           text: "Logs of the Pod"
         - id: "e"
           text: "Events of the Pod"
           is_correct: true
-layout: "quiz"
+layout: "test"
-type: "quiz"
+type: "test"
 ---